TugboatQA/docs/content/starter-configs/code-snippets/memcache.md

 # Adding Memcache

-If you work on a hosting platform like Acquia you may want to also integrate Memcache into your tugboat setup.
+If you work on a hosting platform like Acquia you may want to also integrate Memcache into your Tugboat setup.

-In your tugboat config.yml.
+In your Tugboat config.yml.
 Install the memcached library and pecl driver.
 Also add a memcache container.
 ```
 services:
   php: